 2. Have a Segmentation Strategy

 With AB Tasty, automated segmentation is not only available for IT specialists but every marketer out there.
 This option saves you from having to manually filter your results by showing you the segments that stand out the most.
 In the AB Tasty reporting, segments that have interesting results will directly be displayed.
-For example Firefox, Chrome, new visitor, returning visitor, PC, Internet Explorer.
+For example Firefox, Chrome, a new visitor, returning visitor, PC, Internet Explorer.

 Now you can effectively target these segments from a marketing perspective.